 5. Raise Your Deductible

-Just like car or health insurance, the higher deductible you have on the best home insurance , the lower your annual premiums will be on the best health insurance policies.
+Just like car or health insurance, the higher deductible you have on the best homeowners insurance , the lower your annual premiums will be on the best health insurance policies.
 However, there is a catch with this plan.
 Problems or claims that will only cost a few hundred dollars to fix like a leaky pipe or broken window will be your responsibility until you hit your deductible.
 If you have a few in a row, they can really add up.

 6. Review and Compare Insurance Policies Annually

-It doesn’t matter what prices your insurance company quotes you at first when you start comparing the best home insurance companies.
+It doesn’t matter what prices your homeowners insurance company quotes you at first when you start comparing the best homeowners insurance companies.
 You’ll want to take time and do some comparison shopping.
 Check for things like group coverage through trade or credit unions, association memberships, or employers.
 At least once a year, compare your policy’s coverage and cost to other insurance entities.
 Also, note any changes that occured to your policy within the past year.

 Maybe you paid off your mortgage, took down the trampoline, or put in a security system.
-If you do, telling the insurance company isn’t enough for them to take your word for it.
+If you do, telling the homeowners insurance company isn’t enough for them to take your word for it.
 You have to provide proof through pictures or receipts before they’ll lower your premium.
 If you did any updating, make sure to include it.
 It can also pay to stay loyal to a company.
 Your premium can drop the longer you stay with them.

 If you update things in your house like buying new furniture or new electronics, make sure you note them on your best home insurance policy.
 You don’t want to undervalue your contents insurance.
 If your local city council made improvements to the neighborhood like adding a fire hydrant within 100 feet of your home, this could lower your premium.